Target Impression Share vs Max Conversions: A Technical Guide

-One of the most common reasons businesses are losing money in Google Ads audits comes from a fundamental misunderstanding of "Visibility" versus "Performance."
+One of the most common reasons businesses are losing money in Google Ads audits comes from a fundamental misunderstanding of "“Visibility"” versus "“Performance."”

-The problem usually starts when a business owner says, "I want to dominate the top of the page."
+The problem usually starts when a business owner says, "“I want to dominate the top of the page."”

 To achieve this, they switch their bidding strategy to Target Impression Share.
 While this guarantees visibility, it often destroys ROI.
+Search impression share and ad shows are key metrics for understanding how often your ads appear in search results, helping you evaluate if your ads are actually being displayed to potential customers.

-In this technical guide, I will break down how the Google Ads bidding algorithm behaves differently under these two strategies, and why "being seen" is often the enemy of "getting paid."
+In this technical guide, I will break down how the Google Ads bidding algorithm behaves differently under these two strategies, and why "“being seen"” is often the enemy of "“getting paid."”

 The Mechanics: How the Google Ads Algorithm Bids